 Immigrant families have long played an important role helping to build housing wealth in the United States.
 In recent decades, the more than 40 million immigrants collectively in the country increased U.S. housing wealth by $3.7 trillion.
 Much of this was possible because immigrants moved into neighborhoods once in decline, helping to revitalize communities and make them more attractive to U.S.-born residents.
 In Alabama, immigrants are actively strengthening the state’s housing market.

 Nationwide, the power of immigrant voters is likely to continue to be a large factor in upcoming elections.
-Given their modest numbers, immigrants may not sway presidential elections in Alabama, where Mitt Romney won by roughly 460,000 votes in 2012, but their votes may make a difference in closer statewide contests and primaries in the near future.
+Given their modest numbers, immigrants may not sway presidential elections in Alabama, where Donald Trump won by roughly 588,000 votes in 2016, but their votes may make a difference in closer statewide contests and primaries in the near future.

 Despite leaving extreme and dangerous situations in their home countries, refugees are often able to rebound and prosper as they become more integrated into American society.
 Nationwide, we find that refugees hold billions of dollars in spending power and pay more than $20 billion in tax contributions to federal, state, and local governments each year.
 At the state level, they contribute millions of added dollars to local economies, making them an important driver of growth and prosperity for communities around the country.